baleada/webpack-source-transform/README.md

-# `@baleada/loader`
+# `@baleada/source-transform`

-An absurdly flexible tool for the Baleada toolkit that loads files during your build step
+An absurdly flexible tool for the Baleada toolkit that allows you to transform files' content during your build step